 The giant hogweed causes burns and blisters.
 Grapefruit juice interferes with many medicines.
 The chemicals that cause these effects are called furanocoumarins.

 Labrador Retrievers are lovely dogs but have a tendency to become obese.
-A gene mutation in some Labs may maintain their hunger and make weight control harder.
+A mutation in the POMC gene may maintain their hunger and make weight control harder.

 In some cases of amyotrophic lateral sclerosis (ALS), a protein called SOD1 is misfolded due to a gene mutation.
 In mice, a copper compound can prevent the misfolding.

-Pacific white-sided dolphins are intelligent and very social animals.
+Pacific white-sided dolphins are intelligent and social animals.
 This article describes the lives of the wild dolphins and of some rescued animals in captivity.

 Irises are beautiful flowers that have a wide variety of colours.
 Some are used to make orris root, which has a lovely scent but can cause an allergic response.

-The Secret Garden is a story about a seemingly magical garden that has healing powers.
+"The Secret Garden" is a story about a seemingly magical garden that has healing powers.
 The garden has been hidden for ten years when a young girl discovers it.

 Bowhead whales live in the Arctic, break through ice to breathe, and sing intriguing and beautiful songs.
 They have a large head with a huge, bow-shaped mouth.